 Polymorph Textility

-Practise-based doctorate program at TU Berlin (PEP), PhD project at the Cluster of Excellence Matters of Activity
+Project as part of the practise-based doctorate program at TU Berlin (PEP) and the Cluster of Excellence Matters of Activity

 supervised by: